 A maintenance strategy is defined as a decision rule which establishes the sequel of maintenance actions.
 Each maintenance action allows one to maintain or restore the system in a specified state by using the appropriate resources.
 Cost and duration are incurred to execute each maintenance action.
-Many papers dealing with preventive maintenance and replacement strategies have been published in the last two decades (Wang, 2002; Roux et al., 2008).
+Many papers dealing with preventive maintenance and replacement strategies have been published in the last two decades [6, 7].
 We consider for this paper one basic replacement policy (Bloc Replacement Policy BRP).
-Barlow and Proshan (1976) consider also
+Barlow and Proshan [8] consider also the BRP where the replacements are undertaken at KT with $K = 1, 2, 3, \ldots$ and T a fixed time, or at failure (see figure 2).
+Only new items are used to perform replacement. $C_p$ and $C_c$ are respectively the preventive and corrective replacement costs.
+Similarly $T_p$ is defined as the duration for preventive maintenance action, and $T_c$ as the duration for corrective maintenance operation.
+This maintenance strategy is also used in the simulation model described in the following sections.